 You can use the cash surrender value of your life insurance to borrow a certain amount of money to complete a project or to help pay off your premiums if you are no longer able to do so.
 However, you’ll be charged interest and your death benefits will be reduced by the amount you borrowed, unless you paid it back in full.

 4. How is life insurance tailored to your situation?

 Your needs change throughout your life.
-That’s why you can choose from a range of short-term (term insurance) or long-term (permanent insurance) coverage.
+That’s why you can choose from a range of short-term (term life insurance) or long-term (permanent life insurance) coverage.
 For the first 10 years of your policy, you can get guaranteed lower premiums to help pay for your children's school fees or your mortgage.
 Premiums will then be adjusted and increased for the next five years based on the policy for a specific period.

 5. How to choose the right life insurance for your needs?

 Your financial security advisor is there to help you choose the coverage that’s right for you, at every stage of your life.
 The following factors can have an impact on your life insurance coverage:

 - Your martial status (single, couple, with children)